-Working with a Staten Island father’s rights lawyer can help you to support the best interests of your child without being subject to an unfair or unjust child support order.
-Our lawyers can help you to advocate for the best system of financial support for the needs of your children.
+Working with a staten island father’s rights lawyer can help you to support the interests of your child without being subject to an unfair or unjust child support order.
+Our lawyers can help you to advocate for the system of financial support for the needs of your children.

 Generally, in New York, child support is based on a standard formula, although the actual order is variable from case to case.
 The general guidelines are as follows:

 - For one child, 17 percent of total parental income